 Silver Law Group

-Silver Law Group is a team of securities lawyers, forensic accountants, and support staff who are dedicated to helping investors recover losses through securities arbitration and litigation.
+Silver Law Group is a team of securities lawyers, MBAs, and support staff who are dedicated to helping investors recover losses through securities litigation in federal or state court and in arbitration.

-The firm is led by Scott Silver, a former Wall Street defense attorney who has been representing customers in securities and investment fraud cases since 2002.
+The firm is led by Scott Silver, a former Wall Street defense attorney and current AAJ chair of the Securities and Financial Fraud group who has been representing customers in securities and investment fraud cases since 2002.
 Scott is admitted to practice in New York and Florida and the firm’s FINRA arbitration attorneys represents investors nationwide.

 My in-laws lost their retirement funds to a dishonest broker.
 Silver Law Group and Scott Silver aggressively pursued their losses until he got their money back.